chrisammon3000/aws-parameters/README.md

 ## Description
 When building applications in AWS, it is common to use SSM Parameter Store and SecretsManager to store configuration values.
 The `aws-parameters` library provides a simple, easy interface to access these values in a way that is fast, efficient, and secure.
 It is quick to setup and will perform lazy loading for all available parameters or secrets, meaning it will only call the API the first time the value is requested.

+The library abstracts the required boilerplate for retrieving SSM Parameters and SecretsManager secrets and provides a simple, fast way to access their values based on a one-time configuration of service-to-parameter mappings.

 ### How it Works
 There are 3 basics steps involved in using `aws-parameters`:
 1. Create a JSON object with service-to-parameter mappings
 2. Pass this JSON object to the `AppConfig` class
 3. Access parameters and secrets through the `params` and `secrets` attributes of the `AppConfig` instance

+#### Service-to-Parameter Mappings
+A service-to-parameter mapping says which service, SSM Parameter Store (`ssm`) or SecretsManager (`secretsmanager`), is storing a given parameter.

 First, you will need to create a Parameter Mappings object looking something like this:
 ```json
 // param-mappings.json
 {